-Unfortunately, more than 60% of the people masquerading as “College Planners,” “College Savings (something),” or just simply “College (something),” are charlatans and partake in college scams.
-Most sell insurance under the guise of “College Savings,” or simply get you to fill out college loan documents and charge you thousands of dollars, or want you to refinance your house.
-Most of these people don’t even have college degrees!
-Indeed, some of the largest “College Planning” companies in the country are headed by people who don’t have college degrees and sell some form of insurance or annuity as a way to pay for college.
+Unfortunately, more than 60% of the people masquerading as “College Planners,” “College Savings (something),” or just simply “College (something),” are charlatans and partake in scams.
+Most sell insurance under the guise of “College Savings,” or simply get you to fill out loan documents and charge you thousands of dollars, or want you to refinance your house.
+Most of these people don’t even have a degree themselves!
+Indeed, some of the largest “College Planning” companies in the country are headed by people who don’t have degrees and sell some form of insurance or annuity as a way to pay for school.
 There are even people who train insurance salesmen to masquerade as “College _____” to sell insurance policies.

 Phony Indicator #1: They ask for your 1040, W-2, or 1099 instead of your kid’s GPA, Class Rank, or Test Scores.
 If they ask for your 1040, W-2, and 1099, they are looking at how much money they can make off you instead of what they can get for your kid.